ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

     - If you have [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed, you need to have `OutOfBounds.Enabled` config enabled *(which is enabled by default)*.
     - **If you have both GeneralImprovements and Matty_Fixes installed**, then you'll need to disable either `FixItemsFallingThrough` in GeneralImprovements OR disable `OutOfBounds.Enabled` in Matty_Fixes, because these mods do the same thing.
 - **Problems buying the Smart Cupboard in the store**
-    - This is a common issue for similarly named terminal objects, try installing [TerminalConflictFix](https://thunderstore.io/c/lethal-company/p/SylviBlossom/TerminalConflictFix/) to fix this.
+    - This is a common issue for similarly named terminal objects, try deleting the save or installing [TerminalConflictFix](https://thunderstore.io/c/lethal-company/p/SylviBlossom/TerminalConflictFix/) to fix this.
     - Another alternative solution is to use [DarmuhsTerminalStuff](https://thunderstore.io/c/lethal-company/p/darmuh/darmuhsTerminalStuff/) like this user suggested [here on github](https://github.com/ZigzagAwaka/SelfSortingStorage/issues/2#issuecomment-2708783243).
 - **CruiserImproved and custom ships**
     - If you have a custom ship mod AND [CruiserImproved](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) installed, reloading a save when the SSS is already unlocked will break it until a complete reset.
 Please wait for CruiserImproved to be updated to support custom ships.